FREE TRIAL UPGRADE!

 It’s important to understand the difference between a symptom or surface cause, and a root cause.

-A symptom is a contributing factor, while a root cause is the actual cause of the accident.
+A symptom is a contributing factor, while a root cause is the actual cause of the incident.
 For example, if a hammer falls from a scaffold and strikes a worker, the symptom is the falling hammer.
 The root cause might be a missing toeboard on the scaffold, where the hammer was accidentally pushed off the edge.
 Telling a worker to be more careful is unlikely to prevent other items from falling in the future.

 While it is important to evaluate surface actions and conditions, doing so often leads to an emphasis on the individuals, which then tends to focus blame.